aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 notified before the deployment service updates the component.
 Components will not be notified of any updates during a local deployment.

+- [ggdeploymentd-bus-subscribetocomponentupdates-1] This call has no parameters.

 ### defer_component_update

 The defer_component_update call adds functionality for the DeferComponentUpdate IPC command.
 A component making this call will let the deployment service know to defer the component update for the specified amount of time.

+- [ggdeploymentd-bus-defercomponentupdate-1] deployment_id is a required parameter of type buffer.
+    - [ggdeploymentd-bus-defercomponentupdate-1.1] deployment_id is the ID of the local deployment to defer.
+- [ggdeploymentd-bus-defercomponentupdate-2] message is an optional parameter of type buffer.
+    - [ggdeploymentd-bus-defercomponentupdate-2.1] message is the name of component for which to defer requests.
+If not provided, it is treated as a default of the component name that made the request.
+- [ggdeploymentd-bus-defercomponentupdate-3] recheck_after_ms is an optional parameter of type buffer.
+    - [ggdeploymentd-bus-defercomponentupdate-3.1] recheck_after_ms is the amount of time in ms to defer the update.
+If it is set to 0, then the component acknowledges the update and does not defer.
+If not provided, it is treated as a default value of 0.

 ### subscribe_to_validate_configuration_updates